What Is Marketing?

 An important part of strategy is when to change course.
 Going back to the driving scenario, you see an accident on the freeway that has traffic backed up.
 It’s time to divert from the original plan and get off at the next exit.
 This decision is rather easy, but how do you know when to divert from your marketing strategy?

 Analytics is key for any business.
-Analytics gives you insights for your branding, advertisements, and strategy!
+Analytics gives you insights into your branding, advertisements, and strategy!
 If you do a great job at collecting data on your business, you’ll know what your business looks like when it’s performing well.
 For example, if your Wednesday sales and customer counts are down for 3 weeks straight, that’s a signal to try and find the issue.
 With research, you learn your competitor is offering a similar promotion at a better price point.
 Looking at analytics helps you flag potential problems.
 Now you can see the metaphorical freeway accident, indicating something needs to change.
 But if you didn’t collect the data to begin with, you might get stuck in a traffic jam with no obvious quick exits.

 Where can you start if you don’t currently keep an eye on analytics?
 An easy place to start is to keep track of the basics like sales and customers.
 Then, ask yourself questions about your business and consider what data you can collect to answer them.
 Customer information can also be useful on a macro and micro level.
 What is the average age of your customer?
 What city do they live in?
 Who are your top three customers?
 Identifying consumer demographics will help with any advertising targeting strategies.